 Use Action words such as managed, delivered, supplied, achieved, organised, increased to describe your achievements and where possible quantify.
 For example “managed the £3M budget for all hardware and software supplies”.

 Rather than just describing the role, demonstrate the value you brought to the role.

 You can choose to write a chronological or functional CV.
 Do a search on “CV template”, you will find plenty of options if you are stuck on this.

 The key is that it needs to be professional, clean, uncluttered, easy on the eye, with white space, wide margins and on one side of the paper only.

 You may have heard of the 2-page rule for CVs.
 However the 2-page rule is worthless if you squeeze too much information onto the page making it difficult to read.
 It takes 30 seconds to impress a potential employer and if they have to concentrate hard to read your CV, they won’t.

 Finally spell check and proof check.
 It is SO easy to miss a minor spelling mistake or typo when you have been looking at the same document over and over.
 Do ask somebody else to review.

 What surprises me sometimes when I talk to clients and then review their CV as part of my one-to-one service, I wonder if it’s the same person.
 Don’t be modest.
 Include your amazing achievements.
 Be proud.
-Your CV is one time when it IS absolutely OK to boast.
+Your CV (and your LinkedIn profile) is one time when it IS absolutely OK to boast.
+Big yourself up.

 Tick off those ‘must do’ essentials